StefanieSwz/fake-news-classification/docs/docs/run_local.md

 # Model training

 We can train the model locally or in the Cloud.
 By default, if a model has a lower validation loss than the best model stored in GCS, it will be stored in GCS as best model.
-If a model should not be automatically be replaced by a newly trained model, set `cfg.cloud.save_best_model_gcs=False`.
-By default, the model gets saved in the Artifact registry of Weights and Biases and also the best model is saved in GCP (best according to lowest validation loss).
+If a model should not be automatically be replaced by a newly trained model, set `make train ARGS="cloud.save_best_model_gcs=False"`.
+By default, the model also gets saved in the Artifact registry of Weights and Biases, to change the default and not save it, set `make train ARGS="train.log_model=False"`.
 If you want to train with hyperparameter optimization sweep, set `make train ARGS="train.sweep=True"`

 ## Local training
 To train from local, we can make use of our Makefile and change the default hydra configuration as well.
 Training with defaults can be run with `make train`.
 Models are by default logged to wandb but not automatically saved to a local folder.
 Logging and model saving can be deactivated during training with the following commands: